atlassian/github-for-jira/docs/builds.md

 To associate a workflow run with a Jira issue, **the app looks for Jira issue keys in all commit messages of a pull request**.

-Let's look how it works in a common feature branching example:
+Let's at a common feature branching example:

 ![Builds are associated by putting Jira issue keys into commit messages](./images/associating-builds.png)